Skip To Main Content

 Accessibility Maturity Level

-Estes Park School District is currently at the Launch stage of accessibility maturity, with a well-organized approach and a defined roadmap in place.
-The district plans to optimize accessibility practices in 2024 by embedding them into regular operations and consistently evaluating outcomes.
+Estes Park School District is currently at the Integrate stage of accessibility maturity, with a well-organized approach and a defined roadmap in place.
+The district has begun optimizing accessibility practices in 2025 by embedding them into regular operations and consistently evaluating outcomes.

 Rationale for Current Stage: